CIRAIG/OpenIO-Canada/Limitations.md

 - Primary energy flows from Statistics Canada are only available as aggregated primary energy and already includes electricity which would trigger a double counting with economic electricity flows.
 Hence, energy use is not available for now.
-- Water use flows are not available yet.
+- Water use flows are only available per sector at the national level.
+The output of each province for each sector was used to distribute water use flows across provinces.
+For households demands in water, the consumption levels of each provinces were used to distribute households' water flow uses across each province.
 - Inter-provincial trade were allocated using provincial outputs, i.e., the amount of aluminium imported by Quebec from other provinces was allocated according to the output of each province.These inter-provincial trade were then optimized using pyomo to avoid the appearance of negative entries